relwin/AirGradientOpenAir_BT_Hack/README.md

 7) To stop logging, hit DISCONNECT.
 8) Select disc icon to save logging to TXT file.
 For example: \LG Escape Plus\Internal storage\Download\Log 2026-05-08 15_37_44.txt

 Converting BT logfile to CSV.
-The Log file contains O-1PST sensor data, but it's in ASCII-Hex format.
+The Log file contains O-1PST sensor data, but it's in ASCII-Hex format mixed in with all the other BT info.
 Use a python script to convert to CSV:
 1) run agparse_nRF.py  (python 3.8 or newer.)
 It uses tkinter for a simple UI file picker.
 2) a CSV file is created.
 However, I no longer use this utility as this data needs to be merged with GPS data for useful mobile data run.